Sim-to-Real Transfer for Robotic Manipulation with Tactile Sensory: EXPERIMENT

 \subsection{Door Opening Setup}

-For the door opening task, The experiments were conducted with a 7 DoF Franka Emika Panda robot as shown in the Fig.~\ref{fig:setup}.
-The Panda robot was commanded through joint velocity controller to interact with the door knob using the equipped gripper.
+For the door opening task, the experiments were conducted with a 7 DoF Franka Emika Panda robot as shown in the Fig.~\ref{fig:setup}.
+During the interaction with the door knob, the Panda robot was commanded at 20Hz through the joint velocity controller and was controlled at 1kHz.
+To ensure smooth motion, a polynomial interpolation was done between consecutive commands.
+An equipped gripper was used for grasping.
 Visual information was provided through a binocular camera, ZED Mini from Stereolabs.
 The poses of the cabinet and the door were detected through AprilTag markers~\cite{olson2011apriltag}.
 To perceive tactile information, the original finger pads on the gripper were replaced by a pair of in-house resistive tactile sensors as detailed in Section~\ref{subsec:tactile}.
 A simulation environment was developed in MuJoCo to mirror this real setting, including the tactile sensors on the robot's fingertips.
-The relative poses between objects, including the door hinge angle, was directly obtained through simulation and the tactile feedback was perceived by reading the force sensor placed on the gripper as described in Section~\ref{subsec:tactile_model} The robot learned policy through a model-free RL approach via simulation.
+The relative poses between objects, including the door hinge angle, was directly obtained through simulation and the tactile feedback was perceived by reading the force sensor placed on the gripper as described in Section~\ref{subsec:tactile_model}.
+The robot learned policy through a model-free RL approach via simulation.
 Then, the policy was deployed to the real environment to carry out the door opening task.